dlvenable/data-prepper-samples/samples/s3-source-vpc-s3-sink/README.md

 # S3 source from VPC with S3 sink

 This sample will get VPC FlowLogs from S3.

-It writes them to S3 as well.
+It normalizes the events.
+Then all events which originated from outside the VPC (internal network), go to OpenSearch.
+Events which originated from inside the VPC will not go to OpenSearch.
+All events go to the S3 sink.

 ## Initial setup